jsosoft/grap/README.md

 The GRAP Framework is under active development.
 Please check back soon for updates to the demo on this site, more documentation and new demos.

-View all information, wikis and tutorials for GRAP at <a href="http://www.jsosoft.com">www.jsosoft.com</a>

-View a demonstration of some of the features in GRAP at <a href="http://www.jsosoft.com/grap_demo/">www.jsosoft.com/grap_demo/</a>
+View a demonstration of some of the features in GRAP at <a href="https://www.jsosoft.com/dev/grap-automated-gaming-framework/">https://www.jsosoft.com/dev/grap-automated-gaming-framework/</a>

-For updates and currents regarding GRAP please visit <a href="http://dev.jeremysomer.com">dev.jeremysomer.com</a>
+For updates and currents regarding JSO Software's current projects please visit <a href="http://jsosoft.com/dev">http://jsosoft.com/dev</a>

 <h3>Getting Started</h3>
 <ul>